 EDITOR’S CHOICE: After doing all the research and testing, we believe that the Yamaha PSRE253 Portable Keyboard is most recommended.
-With its practical features, variety of quality sounds, and the portable body, beginners and intermediate players alike will appreciate this piano.
+With its practical features, variety of quality sounds, and portable body, beginners and intermediate players alike will appreciate this piano.

 With all the different types of features and specs found in pianos, those starting out get so confused with what to choose.